-- Wind power generation facilities and rights of use over associated assets. - Machinery, hand and machine tools, transport equipment and other assets necessary for the rendering of services and execution of works and projects, in addition to rights of use over assets of this nature (hereinafter, assets for the execution of projects). - Other supporting property, plant and equipment not directly related to business activities, such as computer systems or furniture and fixtures.
+- Wind power generation facilities and rights of use over associated assets. - Machinery, tools and equipment, transport equipment and other assets necessary for the rendering of services and execution of works and projects, in addition to rights of use over assets of this nature (hereinafter, assets for the execution of projects). - Other supporting property, plant and equipment not directly related to business activities, such as computer systems or furniture and fixtures.